chihiro-203/front-end-projects/5-github-profile/readme.md

     - If a new GitHub username is entered, the card temporarily shows the waiting cat image, but if the input is cleared without pressing "Enter," the previous user's information reappears.

 3. **Purpose:**
-    - To provide an interactive and visually appealing interface for retrieving and displaying GitHub user information..
+    - To provide an interactive and visually appealing interface for retrieving and displaying GitHub user information.
     - To enhance user experience with dynamic content updates and playful design elements that maintain engagement and provide clear feedback based on user actions.